 4. Reinforcement is NOT gaming

-Reinforcement can incorporate games, but it is not just a game.
-Reinforcement can use leaderboards, scoring, and interactivity to entice your staff to work through the material effectively.
-When your reinforcement lessons motivate competition, staff are more likely to complete the materials as you designed the program to be completed.
-Read more about the benefits of gamification here.
+Reinforcement gamification uses leaderboards, scoring, and interactivity to entice your learners to work through the material effectively.
+When your reinforcement lessons motivate competition, learners are more likely to complete the materials.

 6. Reinforcement is NOT one size fits all